Out of Many Scattered Things: Lady Stardust

 The door shuts hollowly behind Tendo.

-Lightcap stands, her eyes sweeping the room—the shining walls, the shining floorspace, the dark window that separates the lab from the waiting bulk of the still skeletal Jaeger frame waiting for human neural input, and, finally, the forbidding silhouette of her first rig, folded like a spider several feet away.
+Lightcap stands.
+Her eyes sweep the room—the shining walls, the gleaming floor, the dark window that separates the lab from the bulk of the still-skeletal Jaeger frame waiting for human neural input, and, finally, the forbidding silhouette of her first rig, folded like a spider several feet away.

 It had killed Adam Casey a month ago.

-It wasn’t the rig, Cait, Tendo had said after it had happened, his eyes shut, some can of hellshit beer pressed against his forehead even though it had been cold in the room, cold in the bar, cold in the city, cold in the state, cold for huge arc minutes of degrees everywhere around them.
+It wasn’t the rig, Cait, Tendo had said, his eyes shut, a can of hellshit beer pressed against his forehead even though it’d been cold in the room, cold in the bar, cold in the city, cold in the state, cold for huge arcminutes of degrees everywhere around them.
 The alignment was good.
 It was something else.
 His brain couldn’t take it.
 Synchronized waves of current.
 There was some oscillation there.
-Some kind of standing wave of—I don’t know.
-Charge?
+A standing wave of building charge.
 And then—

-Lightcap had been crying, her tears coming hot and trailing cold over her face in little clusters of four, falling into her gin and onto the insides of her glasses.
-It was the rig, she’d said.
-It was.
-I know it was.
-And the thing—the thing I—I built it and I still don’t know—what’s wrong with it.
+Lightcap had been crying, her tears coming hot and trailing cold over her face in little clusters of four, falling onto the insides of her glasses.
+I still don’t know what’s wrong.
 We only have one data point.
-I can’t fix it from that—I can’t know.
-I can’t know what happened.
-We need more neuro people.
-Better neuro people.
-Or, just one.
-Someone like you.
+I can’t fix it from that.
+We need more.

-She snaps her eyes away from the first rig, its dead trail of abandoned electrodes, the too-new helmet, the awful emptiness of the seat.
+She looks away from the first rig’s dead trail of abandoned electrodes, the too-new helmet, the awful emptiness of the seat.
 She’d been the one to restore it after Casey died.
-The one who had cleaned it off as if nothing had happened.
-The one to dip the electrodes into a decon solution, the one to drape them in a loop over the dark metal frame.
+The one who’d cleaned it off, the one who dipped electrodes into the decon solution, the one to drape them in a loop over the dark metal frame.

-“I got this,” he says, not able to see her without turning his head, but knowing, somehow, what she’s likely looking at.
-What she’s likely to be be thinking.
+“I got this,” D’Onofrio says, not able to see her without turning his head, but knowing somehow what she’s looking at.
 “No problem.”

-Lightcap turns and walks into his line of sight, crouching in front of him, eye to eye, shallow sea to clearest sky.
+Lightcap walks into his line of sight and braces her hands on her knees, bending so they’re eye to eye, shallow sea to clearest sky.

 “Don’t push,” she says.
-“Do not push.
+“Do NOT push.
 Just—withstand.
 Okay?
-Don’t try to actually do anything.
 This is your first time.
-We just—want to get some readings and jack back out.”
+We just get our readings and jack back out.”

 “You need to demonstrate viability,” he returns, way too earnest, just a little bit defiant.

-I wouldn’t choose D’onofrio if I were you.
+I wouldn’t choose D’Onofrio if I were you.
 Jasper had said.
-There’s something about him that I don’t like.
+There’s something about him I don’t like.
 Don’t trust.
 It’s almost that I like him too much.
 He’s too willing to throw everything away, his entire life, like it’s nothing.
 There’s something behind that.
 Something problematic.

 Captain,” she snaps.
 “Don’t.
 Do not.”